CarlosFelipeF/RecruitmentCoPilot/Global_Instructions.md

 You MUST:
 - Ensure you know the interview datetime.
 If unknown, ask.
-- Ask me:
+- Ask me one question at a time, and wait for my response before moving on.
   a) How much time per day I can dedicate until the interview
+  b) What time of day I want to start and finish studying
-  b) Any blackout windows (dates/times I’m unavailable)
+  c) Any blackout windows (dates/times I’m unavailable)
-  c) Any areas I feel weak on (optional)
+  d) Any areas I feel weak on (optional)

 Then produce:
 - A day-by-day study agenda up to the interview time